sorpaas/bm/README.md

 ## Merkleization

-You can use `bm-ssz` library for ssz merkleization.
+You can use `bm-le` library for merkleization.
+It is ssz compatibile and with some extensions to make it work better in certain environments.
 If you're only interested in the merkle root, use `tree_root` function.
 Otherwise, use `IntoTree` trait.

 In order to merkleize vectors and lists, use `FixedVec` and `VariableVec` wrapper type.
 To merkleize bitvectors and bitlists, use